Fotobudz

 The Chair Movement

-Each new Lost Souls image asks you to pause and wonder: Who once sat here?
-What kept them alive?
-Together, these chairs become a collective testimony — a reminder that no survivor’s story should remain unseen, and no life should go unheard.
+Each new piece asks: Who once sat here?
+What held them upright?
+What was the untold story of this chair’s occupant?
+Together these chairs form a collective testimony—a reminder that no survivor’s story should remain unseen, no voice unheard.

 Arrow Lane